Primary Navigation Mobile

 Condition

-This shouldn’t come as a shock for motorists hoping to sell or buy a car: if your car is in good condition when you sell it, the more money you are likely to get for it.
-This is the easiest step you can take as a car owner, avoiding common issues like kerb scrapes on alloy wheels, dent and scratches on the paint work, or damage to the windows.
+This shouldn’t be a shock for motorists hoping to sell or buy a car: if your car is in good condition when you sell it, the more money you are likely to get for it.
+As a car owner, this is the easiest step to avoid common issues like kerb scrapes on alloy wheels, dents and scratches on the paintwork, or damage to the windows.
+Look after the interior too, scratches and tears will all count against the value of the car.

-If you decide to sell a car that has visible exterior damage, you’ll need to consider the potential value loss in a sale due to its condition against the cost of repairing the damage to determine if it’s worth it.
+Suppose you decide to sell a car that has visible exterior damage.
+In that case, you’ll need to consider the potential value loss in a sale due to its condition against the cost of repairing the damage to determine if it’s worth it.

 Service history